White Man's Burden (film): Plot

 Pinnock's truck breaks down and he is forced to walk.
 At night, Pinnock is apprehended by the police who mistake him for a bank robber because "he fit the description".
 The people inside a bar come outside and shout at the police, demanding that they leave Pinnock alone.
 People gathering outside the bar begin throwing bottles at the police.
 Pinnock is beaten by the police but they are chased away by the angry mob.

 In a quest for justice, Pinnock kidnaps Thomas at gunpoint and demands a large sum of money that he believes is owed him for losing his job.
 After multiple failed attempts to withdraw the money, Pinnock holds Thomas hostage for the weekend and takes him through the ghetto where he lives.
 Thomas, however, remains unsympathetic to Pinnock and calls him a failure who blames the world for his problems.
-But Pinnock takes Thomas through the ghetto anyway into an abandoned building and Thomas alternates between enjoying some of the staples of ghetto life and having his eyes open to this world's racism.
-Thomas has a heart attack and Pinnock does CPR on Thomas and does not respond, Pinnock drives the truck, but the truck breaks down on the street.
-Pinnock shoots the store windows to get the police's attention to aid Thomas in his breathing problems but is mistakenly shot and killed because the police assume he is armed.
+But Pinnock takes Thomas through the ghetto anyway into an abandoned building.
+Thomas alternates between enjoying some of the staples of ghetto life and having his eyes open to this world's racism.
+Thomas has a heart attack, and Pinnock performs CPR on Thomas who does not respond.
+Pinnock shoots a store's windows to get the police's attention to aid Thomas but is mistakenly shot and killed because the police assume he is armed.

 The chastened CEO visits Pinnock's grieving widow and offers her the money that Louis requested.
-She refuses it, and when Thomas awkwardly asks if she wants more, she bluntly says "How much would ever be enough?" and closes the door in his face.
+She refuses it, and when Thomas awkwardly asks if she wants more, she bluntly says "And how much do you think would be enough?" and closes the door in his face.